pce-devel/PCE_Controller_Info/README.md

 There does not seem to be any specific requirements for scanning frequencies, other than the fact that a subsequent scan should not appear within the timeout period for a preceding scan.

+In order to detect a mouse, a game will generally scan a number of times, and verify that a '0000' value returns in place of the UP/DOWN/LEFT/RIGHT keys; however, this has a danger of identifying a 6-button pad as a mouse.
+However, within a large number of scans in a single frame, two sequential '0000' values sould be able to identify a mouse.

 | Scan number | SEL value | Data Returned |
 |:-----------:|:------:|:--------:|
 | 1 | HIGH | bits 7-4 of 'Delta X' |